ept/hermitage/foundationdb.md

     tell 0 "begin"
     tell 1 "begin"
     tell 0 "update test set value = 101 where id = 1"
-    #Still shows 1 => 10
-    tell 1 "select * from test"
+    tell 1 "select * from test" # Still shows 1 => 10
     tell 0 "update test set value = 11 where id = 1"
     tell 0 "commit"
-    #Still shows 1 => 10.
-A new transaction must be started to see the commits of other transactions.
+    tell 1 "select * from test" # Still shows 1 => 10.
+A new transaction must be started to see the commits of other transactions. tell 1 "commit"
-    tell 1 "select * from test"
-    tell 1 "commit"
     ;;
   "g1c")